-Department of Education
+Department of Education, Skills and Employment

-2019 Mission Based Compact

-Between the Commonwealth of Australia and [INSERT UNIVERSITY NAME]
+2020 Mission Based Compact Between the Commonwealth of Australia and The University of Queensland

 PURPOSE

 This compact is an agreement between the Commonwealth and the University.
 Entering into a compact is one of the quality and accountability requirements, which a higher education provider must meet under the Higher Education Support Act 2003 (HESA) as a condition of receiving a grant.
 Specifically, subsection 19-110(1) of HESA requires that Table A and Table B providers must, in respect of each year for which a grant is paid to the provider under HESA, enter into a mission-based compact with the Commonwealth for a period that includes that year.